Fall and Winter Hikes

 While the hiking season in Butte County is a year-round activity, fall and winter are particularly wonderful seasons for hiking.
-It’s the perfect time to get out and enjoy the outdoors: the valley here has mild temperatures, leaves begin to change around late September through the middle of October, and the large amounts of snow that end hiking season in the High Country have yet to arrive.
+It’s the perfect time to get out and enjoy hiking in Northern California: the valley here has mild temperatures, leaves begin to change around late September through the middle of October, and the large amounts of snow that end hiking season in the High Country have yet to arrive.
 Here are our suggestions for the best seasonal hikes in and around Chico.

 This easy 6.7-mile “shuttle’ hike requires two vehicles since the start and end points of the hikes are not at the same location.
 The hike is along the most sustainable built trails in Upper Park, crosses Big Chico Creek, and offers tremendous views of the canyon, including Iron Canyon Waterfall.

 - T-Ford Loop (formerly Big Chico Creek): This is an excellent hike year-round but best when the creek is at lower levels.
 It’s a moderate 10.5-mile day hike, which crosses the creek and displays just how magnificent Upper Park is.